NuGet/docs.microsoft.com-nuget/docs/api/repository-signatures-resource.md

 signature produced by one of the signing certificates mentioned in `signingCertificates`.

 > [!Warning]
 > The `allRepositorySigned` boolean should be false on the 4.7.0 resource.
-NuGet v4.7 and v4.8 clients have known bugs that
+NuGet v4.7 and v4.8 clients cannot install packages
-> prevent them from restoring packages from sources that have `allRepositorySigned` set to true.
+> from sources that have `allRepositorySigned` set to true.

 There should be one or more signing certificates in the `signingCertificates` array if the `allRepositorySigned` boolean is set to true.
 If the array is empty and `allRepositorySigned` is set to true, all packages from the source should be